GrinPlusPlus/GrinPlusPlus/README.md

 7. ```cmake --build . --config <CONFIG>```

 Once your code is built, you can just open Server.exe from your bin folder.

-### Project Status
-#### Node
-Although the node is fully syncing, and implements much (most?) of the protocol, there's still a ton of work to do before mainnet.
-See the issues list for a non-comprehensive list of what still needs done.

-#### Wallet - Not Implemented Yet
-This will be implemented in the future, but will not be ready for mainnet.

-#### Miner - In Progress
-Stratum will be implemented for mainnet, allowing existing miners to connect to a Grin++ node.